Grand Canyon Backcountry Permits

 Backpacking in the Grand Canyon is an extremely popular and sought-after activity, in fact so much so that thousands of people apply every month to do a trip, and many of them are not successful.
 You must have a permit to camp overnight inside the Canyon and even at many places on the rims.
 If you’re not in an official, designated campground and want to camp, you must have a permit for the exact area you’re in and days/nights you’d like to camp.
 In many areas camping is prohibited completely.

-The permit system is a lottery.
-You can only submit one application per month and the submissions are selected and processed in random order.
+The permit system is based on first come-first serve time slots which are awarded through a random lottery.
+You can only submit one lottery entry per month, and per group, and the entries are processed through rec.gov.

 To be successful with securing a permit for your backpacking trip, you’ll want to: